srolfe26/tava-code-challenge/notes.md

  - Will add docker compose file to make it all run

 2025-03-25
  - Yep.
 Let's re-roll the frontend with Vite.
 Why?
-There's not a lot there and it'll be a better foundation
+There's not a lot existing and it'll be a better foundation -